misterclarity/misterclarity/exampleSite/content/english/blog/the-supermarket-society.md

 > _"_
 >
 > \- I know this steak doesn't exist.
 I know that when I put it in my mouth, the Matrix is telling my brain... that it is juicy, and delicious.
-After nine years, you know what I realize?Ignorance is bliss.
+After nine years, you know what I realize?
+>
+> Ignorance is bliss.
 >
 > \- Then we have a deal?
 >